Exploration of Overlap Volumes for Radiotherapy Plan Evaluation with the Aim of Healthy Tissue Sparing

 \subsection{Parallel Coordinates View}

 Parallel coordinates (PC) are a widely used visualization technique for multivariate data, and a well-known visualization for exploratory data analysis~\cite{Heinrich2012a}.
-We use a PC view to visualize for each overlap structure $OV( S_1, \allowbreak S_2)$ the corresponding metrics we described earlier.
-The PC was chosen due to its easy-to-understand way of representing multidimensional points (in our case the metrics for each overlap relation), its scalability (easy to add more metrics) and the effective selection of value ranges (brushing) for each metric.
-Each line in the PC view (see Fig.~\ref{fig:paracoord}) corresponds to metrics calculated $OV(S_1, \allowbreak S_2)$, including values for $S_1$ and/or $S_2$ depending on whether a reference structure was in the chord diagram was selected.
+We use a PC view to visualize for each overlap volume $OV( S_i, S_j)$ the corresponding metrics.
+The PC was chosen due to its easy-to-understand way of representing multidimensional points (in our case the metrics for each overlap relation), its scalability (easy to add more metrics), and the effective selection of value ranges (brushing) for each metric.
+Each dimension in the PC view (see Fig.~\ref{fig:paracoord}) corresponds to metrics calculated for $OV(S_i, S_j)$, including values for $S_i$ and/or $S_j$ depending on whether a reference structure was selected.

-A reference structure can be selected in the chord diagram.
-This is depicted in Fig.~\ref{fig:chord}, where the selected reference structure is the PTV.
-In this case, each line in the PC view corresponds to a chord highlighted in the chord diagram.
-The values of the reference structure will be displayed in the PC view as well, e.g., $d_{min}$.
-Note that values for the second volume are not display in this mode, but will be available in other views, for instance, in the table view (see below).

-If no reference is selected, all overlap volumes $OV(S_i, \allowbreak S_j)$ will be displayed in the PC view.
-Note that, even though $S_i \sim S_j$ is symmetric, the plan evaluation metrics differ for the original structure such as the overlap in \%.
-For this reason, each $S_i \sim S_j$ will be represented with two lines in the PC view.
-One for the values for $OV(S_i, \allowbreak S_j)$ with $S_i$, and on for $OV(S_i, S_j)$ with $S_j$.
-This can be identified with a chord in the chord diagram if you take the direction into account, i.e., from $S_i$ to $S_j$ or vice versa.
+If a reference structure $S_r$ is selected in the chord diagram (see Fig.~\ref{fig:chord_a}), each line in the PC view corresponds to a visible chord in the diagram, i.e., all $S_r \sim S_i$ where $i$ corresponds to a visible chord.
+In the PC view, the amount of overlap in \mbox{ml} and percentage is displayed in regard to $S_r$.
+For $OV(S_r, S_i)$ and $S_i$, the values displayed are $d_{min}$, $d_{mean}$, $d_{max}$ and $HI$.
+Furthermore, for $S_r$ and $S_i$ the values $D_{HI} (S_r, OV(S_r, S_i))$ and $D_{HI} (S_i, OV(S_r, S_i))$ are displayed.
+If no reference structure is selected, all overlap volumes $OV(S_i, S_j)$ are displayed in the PC view.